What’s the cheapest way to get from Toronto to Ottawa?

 $381 – $507 per fare (4 to 5 hours travel time)

 Uber is the most expensive option to get from Toronto to Ottawa.
 A price surge could also greatly increase the fare so beware!

-Considering the trip is 4 to 5 hours long depending on traffic, there’s also a strong possibility not a lot of drivers will agree to get you from A to B on such a long distance, as it would mean wasting 4 to 5 hours of their time to get back to Toronto after they’ve driven you to your destination.
+Considering the trip is 4 to 5 hours long depending on traffic, there’s a strong possibility that not a lot of drivers will agree to take you on such a long distance, as it would mean wasting 4 to 5 hours of their time to get back to Toronto after they’ve driven you to your destination in Ottawa.

 FAQ for Toronto to Ottawa